Niksharpkings/Team-Profile-Generator/README.md

 - https://bootcamp.uclaextension.edu/coding/

 #used tools
--vsCode
+- vsCode
--keyboard
+- keyboard

 #how to use
 must have NodeJS installed
-Bash:
+##Bash:
-//for jest testing
+- //for jest testing
-$ npm run test
+- $ npm run test
-//for team generator from JavaScript to HTML
+- //for team generator from JavaScript to HTML
-$ node index
+- $ node index

 #demo
 !!new uploaded the full to youtube